MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 1. From the left navigation panel of Password reset, select **Registration**.

 1. Ensure the setting to Require users to register when signing in is set to **Yes**.
-Leave the Number of days before users are asked to re-confirm their authentication information, to the default of 180.
+Leave the Number of days before users are asked to reconfirm their authentication information, to the default of 180.
 Take note of the information box on the page.

 1. From the left navigation panel of Password reset, select **Notifications**.